 If someone comes across a different type of panel or if their monitor doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 The Sceptre C325W is a very basic monitor with mediocre performance.
 You should be able to find better monitors out there.
-See our recommendations for the best monitors under $200.
+See our recommendations for the best monitors under $200, the best 1080p monitors, and the best gaming monitors under $200.

 The Samsung CF398 is much better than the Sceptre C325W.
 The Sceptre is a bit brighter and has a slightly better native contrast ratio, but worse black uniformity.
 The CF398 has a much better response time with significantly less motion blur, and it supports AMD FreeSync.
 The CF398 also has lower input lag.